bluehackrafestefano/DjangoTestingDocker/DjangoTestingDockerize.md

 # been created, this can be added to the pip install command.
 RUN pip install -r requirements.txt --no-cache-dir

+# Copy all the working directory to the container.
+Optionally a
+# `.dockerignore` file can be used not to copy unrelated things
+# to the continer and keep it smaller in size and less vulnerable
 COPY . /code/

 CMD [ "python", "manage.py", "runserver", "0.0.0.0:8000" ]